vigneshuvi/SwiftCSVExport/README.md

 - Able to set CSV headers using fields.
 - Able to convert JSON string into CSV.
 - Able to Read the CSV file and convert to NSDictionary.
+- Able to Read the CSV file and convert to CSV class(Object Oriented Approach).
 - Support CocoaPods, mac OS and Vapor framework(Swift Package Manager).
 - Able to encoding CSV based on String.Encoding Type(utf8, ascii, unicode, utf16, etc) Refer: String.Encoding.
 - Able to view the exported CSV documents in iOS Files app by enabling the configuration in your project.